nautobot/nautobot-app-golden-config/docs/dev/local_dev_quickstart.md

     poetry env activate
     ```

 4. In your Golden Config local dev folder, copy `invoke.example.yml` to `invoke.yml` and uncomment all configuration lines, including the settings for Docker Compose files `docker-compose.arista.dev.yml` and `docker-compose.git.dev.yml`.
+Lastly, change setting `compose_dir` to point to the `development/` folder.

 5. Start the Nautobot Golden Config dev instance.
 Note: Wait for it and all 4 cEOS containers to fully boot up before proceeding.